Concealed Weapon Permit

 Although it is not usually in the best interest of the license holder, the license holder can choose to submit a written statement instead of appearing in person at the informal review hearing.

-In order to submit a written statement, the license holder must request an informal hearing and attach the written statement to the Election of Rights form and return the form to the Florida Department of Agriculture and Consumer Services, Division of Licensing.
+In order to submit a written statement, the license holder must request an informal hearing, attach the written statement to the Election of Rights form, and return the form to the Florida Department of Agriculture and Consumer Services, Division of Licensing.

 After that date, the hearing officer will review your statement and the supporting documentation submitted and issue a recommended order.
 The license holder will receive a copy of the hearing officer’s recommended order by mail.